 You’re headed into work when you feel the pain over your cheeks and in your forehead.
 The head pain quickly goes from dull to throbbing and you’re now questioning how you’ll be able to sit at a desk all day.
 You’re also wondering how to actually treat it.
 After all, if it’s a migraine headache, you’ll need to take your migraine pain relief medication right away.

-But if it’s a true sinus headache, you’ll need to get out your warm compresses and start thinking about whether or not you will need a doctor appointment (more on that below).
+But if it’s a true sinus headache, you’ll need to get out your warm compresses and start thinking about whether or not you’ll need a doctor appointment (more on that below).
 Either way, it’s a severe headache and it’s the last thing you want to be dealing with right now.

 If this scenario sounds familiar, you wouldn’t be the first person to get a migraine headache and a sinus headache confused.
 The two types of headaches have a lot in common.